-Ochler et al. (2010) analyzed the cone of the Acidalia Planita and judged it as a mud volcano.
+Ochler et al. (2010) analyzed the cone of the Acidalia Planitia and judged it as a mud volcano.
 However, Wu et al. (2021) believe that the cone in the landing area of Zhurong does not have similar flow characteristics to mud volcanoes in the Asidalia Plain.
 After studying the cone in the Hephaestus Fossae area, 823 km southeast of the Zhurong landing site, Dapremont (2021) and others believe that it lacks fluidity, and the near-infrared spectrum at the edge of the vertebral body has the characteristics of olivine, which is considered to be the product of igneous rock.
-In addition, Soare et al. (2005, 2013, 2020) and Depablo et al. (2009) proposed the possibility of ice core mounds.
+In addition, Soare et al. (2005, 2013, 2020) and Depablo et al. (2009) proposed the possibility of pingos.
+Ye et al. (2021) use HiRISE images and CTX DEMs to determine whether the cones are mud volcanoes.
+With the help of HiRIC and THEMIS Huang et al. (2020) are also more inclined to interprete the cones as mud volcanoes.